Variable star

 Depending on the type of star system, this variation can include cyclical, irregular, fluctuating, or transient behavior.
 Changes can occur on time scales that range from under an hour to multiple years.
 Many, possibly most, stars exhibit at least some oscillation in luminosity: the energy output of the Sun, for example, varies by about 0.1% over an 11-year solar cycle.
 At the opposite extreme, a supernova event can briefly outshine an entire galaxy.
 Of the 58,200 variable stars that have been catalogued as of 2023, the most common type are pulsating variables with just under 30,000, followed by eclipsing variables with over 10,000.

 Variable stars have been observed since the dawn of human history.
 The first documented periodic variable was the eclipsing binary Algol.
 The periodic variable Omicron Ceti, later named Mira, was discovered in the 17th century, followed by Chi Cygni then R Hydrae.
 By 1786, ten had been documented.
 Variable star discovery increased rapidly with the advent of photographic plates.
 When Cepheid variables were shown to have a period-luminosity relationship in 1912, this allowed them to be used for distance measurement.
 As a result, it was demonstrated that spiral nebulae are galaxies outside the Milky Way.
-Variable stars now form several methods for the cosmic distance ladder that is used to determine the scale of the visible universe.
-The periods of eclipsing binaries allowed for a more precise determination of the mass and radii of their component stars, which proved especially useful for modelling stellar evolution.
+Variable stars now form several standard methods (or rungs) on the cosmic distance ladder that is used to determine the scale of the visible universe.
+The periods of eclipsing binaries allow for a more precise determination of the mass and radii of their component stars, which is especially useful for modelling stellar evolution.